 I’m blocked.
 I’m still bloody blocked.
 I’m a busted drain.
 A big sausage stuck in the machine.

 I’ve been trying to write Beauty and the Beast for 15 months.
-In between attempts, I’ve dabbled in other projects, most notably Midnight Shrine, which got somewhere this summer, then petered out and died.
+In between attempts, I’ve dabbled in other projects, including one which got somewhere this summer, then petered out and died.

 I’ve completely stalled again on B/B. The characters are static; they lack conflict.
 I don’t know if there’s enough meat on the original tale to fill a novel, and any other Plot I stuff in feels extraneous (like the backstory they added to the live action version).
 You know, I just don’t know if retelling fairy tales fits with my creative mind.
 I officially quit Beauty and the Beast a few months ago, but then I got sucked back in.

 And here’s the real bugger: I feel like I have no other ideas to turn to.
 I feel empty and drained.
 I keep spinning my wheels, getting nowhere.
 I don’t know how many words I’ve written, but my guess is A Lot.
 And I have nothing to show for it.
 This has been a real problem since around February.
 I plugged the hole by taking a break and revising The Night Mage, and I thought all was rosy again.
 But I was wrong.
 Nae roses.
 Only thorns.